kodekloudhub/kubernetes-challenges/challenge-1/README.md

     kubectl apply -f kubernetes-challenges/challenge-1/jekyll-pod.yaml

     # Wait for pod to be running
-    echo "Waiting for Jekyll pod to be running.
-If it remains pending for more than 2 minutes, there may be an issue.
-Press CTRL-C and check the pod."

-    phase="Pending"
-    while [ "$phase" = "Pending" ]
-    do
-        sleep 2
-        phase=$(kubectl get pod -n development jekyll -o jsonpath='{.status.phase}') echo "Pod status: $phase"
-    done
+    echo "Waiting up to 120s for Jekyll pod to be running..." kubectl wait -n development --for=condition=ready pod -l run=jekyll --timeout 120s

-    if [ "$phase" != "Running" ]
+    if [ $? -ne 0 ]
     then
         echo "The pod did not start correctly.
 Please reload the lab and try again." echo "If the issue persists, please report it in Slack in kubernetes-challenges channel"